dart-lang/site-www/src/_guides/language/effective-dart/index.md

 are common sense and we're all reasonable people.
 The goal, as always, is nice, readable and maintainable code.

-The Dart analyzer has a linter to help you write good, consistent code.
+The Dart analyzer provides a linter to help you write good, consistent code that follows these and other guidelines.
-If a linter rule exists that can help you follow a guideline, then the guideline links to that rule using the following format:
+If one or more [linter rules][lints] exist that can help you follow a guideline then the guideline links to those rules.
+The links use the following format:

 {% include linter-rule-mention.md rule="unnecessary_getters_setters" %}

-To learn how to use the linter, see [Enabling linter rules][] and the list of [linter rules][].
+To learn how to use the linter, see [Enabling linter rules][] and the list of [linter rules][lints].

 [Enabling linter rules]: /guides/language/analysis-options#enabling-linter-rules
-[Linter rules]: /tools/linter-rules
+[lints]: /tools/linter-rules

 ## Glossary